-- E. Contractual Adjustments: Differences between revenue at established rates and amounts realized from third party payers under contractual agreements. - F. Disposable Income: Annual family income divided by twelve (12) months, less monthly expenses. - G. Family: The patient, his/her spouse (including a legal, common law spouse) and his/her legal dependents according to the Internal Revenue Service rules.
-Therefore, if the patient claims someone as a dependent on their income tax return, they may be considered a dependent for purposes of the provision of Financial Assistance. - H. Family Income: Gross wages, salaries, dividends, interest, Social Security benefits, workers compensation, veterans benefits, training stipends, military allotments, regular support from family members not living in the household, government pensions, private pensions, insurance and annuity payments, income from rents, royalties, estates and trusts. - I. Qualified Patient: - 1.
-Financially Needy: A person who is uninsured or underinsured and is accepted for care with no obligation or a discounted obligation to pay for the services rendered based on the medical facility's eligibility criteria set forth in this policy. - 2.
-Medically Needy: A patient who does not qualify as financially needy, but whose medical or Hospital bills, even after payment by third-party payers, exceed 50% of their gross income.
-The patient who incurs catastrophic medical expenses is classified as medically needy when payment would require liquidation of assets critical to living or would cause undue financial hardship to the family support system. - J. Medically Necessary Service: Any inpatient or outpatient Hospital service that is covered by and considered to be medically necessary under Title XVIII of the federal Social Security Act.
-Medically necessary services do not include any of the following: - 1.
-Non-medical services such as social, educational, and vocational services - 2.
-Cosmetic surgery
+- a.
+Financially Needy: A person who is uninsured or underinsured and is accepted for care with no obligation or a discounted obligation to pay for the services rendered based on the medical facility's eligibility criteria set forth in this policy. - b.
+Medically Needy: A patient who does not qualify as financially needy, but whose medical or hospital bills, even after payment by third-party payers, exceed 50% of their gross income.
+The patient who incurs catastrophic medical expenses is classified as medically needy when payment would require liquidation of assets critical to living or would cause undue financial hardship to the family support system. - 10.
+Medically Necessary Service: Any inpatient or outpatient hospital service that is covered by and considered to be medically necessary under Title XVIII of the federal Social Security Act.
+Medically necessary services do not include any of the following: - a.
+Non-medical services such as social, educational, and vocational services. - b.
+Cosmetic surgery.